rootxyash/Kali-nux/README.md

 # ABOUT TOOL

-> **[`T2-fisher is a advanced phishing tool with 20+ Templates.
-The tool is made for Phishing.
-It works on both Rooted and Non-Rooted device.
+> **[`Kali-nux is a tool which is made in bash language.
+It helps to install linux in termux without any error and problem.
 `](#)**

 # AVAILABLE FOR